jeffhandley/jeffhandley.github.io/_posts/2018-09-12-graphql-is-not-odata.md

 * *Fanning out to a dozen APIs is good because it is still the server doing only what it was specifically built to do.*

+[Howard](https://twitter.com/howard_dierking), who authored the [REST Fundamentals](https://www.pluralsight.com/courses/rest-fundamentals) course on PluralSight, adds:

+> The same way that REST tamed the openness of the web through the formalization of constraints, GraphQL cleared up many ambiguities in REST by further constraining the uniform interface constraint.

 We land in a mode where the UI code is dumb.
 So dumb.
 It is just using boring fetch calls and dealing with boring JSON responses that already match the desired shape so no boilerplate deserialization is necessary.
 And then as the RESTful services change, get combined or divided, it is even more boring because the clients don’t even have to accommodate it.
 You only update the affected resolvers in GraphQL and the client is completely oblivious.
 Yawn.

 Another detail we have found important and highly successful: Our GraphQL layer IS NOT implemented or operated by the teams building RESTful services.
 The UI teams build that layer and Howard's team provides the platform and runs the service.